How Medicare Drug Coverage Works

 For example, they can limit your pain medication to a 30-day supply instead of a 90-day supply.
 If you need more than the limit, your doctor will have to contact your plan to provide more information about the medical condition.

-If the plan has this as a condition for a medication you are taking you will be required to have your doctor contact the plan before you can fill your prescription.
+If the plan has this as a condition for a medication you’re taking you’ll be required to have your doctor contact the plan before you can fill your prescription.

 What If My Drug Is Not Covered Under My Plan

-If your drug is not covered under the plan formulary list of covered prescription drugs, you can either ask your doctor to switch you to a different medication that is covered or ask for an exception.
+If your drug isn’t covered under the plan formulary, don’t worry.
+You can either ask your doctor to switch you to a different medication that is covered or ask for an exception.

 - Tier Exception – A tier exception is when you get a higher tier drug at a lower tier cost.
 This tier exception could be granted because the lower cost drug, will not be as effective in treating your condition.